Dashboard Member settings

 Get started

-Once you’ve bought your property, it’s a good idea to research the rental market and types of tenants attracted to the area.
-This will help you decide whether the property should be furnished, part-furnished or unfurnished and how much rent to charge.
+Once you’ve bought your buy-to-let property, it’s a good idea to research the local rental market.
+Understanding the area and the types of tenants it attracts (eg students, young professionals, or families) will help you make key decisions.
+This research helps you decide whether the property should be furnished, part-furnished, or unfurnished and, crucially, how much rent to charge.

 How will the property be managed?